johnwcowan/r7rs-work/TerminalsCowan.md

 Returns an unspecified value.

 It is an error to set the last column of any row to a wide character.
-For legacy reasons, it is also an error to set the location at the last row and last column.
+For legacy reasons, it is also an error to set the location in the last column of the last row.

 `(term-cursor-row `*t*`)`
 `(term-cursor-set-row! `*t n*`)`